Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Method

 where $\mu_{\text{e}}$, $\mu_{\text{e,I}}$, $\mu_{\text{e,N}}$, $\mu_{\text{e,A}}$, $\mu_{\text{h}}$, $\mu_{\text{h,I}}$, $\mu_{\text{h,N}}$, and $\mu_{\text{h,A}}$ have units of cm$^{2}\cdot$V$^{-1}\cdot$s$^{-1}$, $N_\text{I}$ ( $ = N_\text{a} + N_\text{d}$) is the ionized impurity density [cm$^{-3}$], $N_\text{N}$ is the neutral impurity density [cm$^{-3}$], and $T$ is the crystal temperature [K].

 Concentration of neutral impurities is determined by matching the calculated sensitive-region hole mobility (using above equations) to the experimentally measured value \cite{mei_impact_2016, mei_impact_2017, dai_modeling_2023}.
 Under typical parameters (sensitive-region hole mobility adopts the IEEE standard --- \SI{42000}\,cm$^{2}\cdot$V$^{-1}\cdot$s$^{-1}$ and $T= 90\,\text{K}$), the neutral impurity density is determined to be 5.677$\times10^{15}$\,cm$^{-3}$.

-Figure \ref{fig.mobility_curves} presents the mobility curves for holes and electrons with above parameter choices.
-When getting closer to the $n^+$ surface, the heavily doped lithium impurities significantly reduce the carrier mobility.
+Figure \ref{fig.mobility_curves} presents the electron and hole mobility curves calculated using the parameters described above.
+When getting closer to the $n^+$ surface, the heavily doped lithium impurities significantly reduce the carrier mobility compared to the bulk sensitive region due to impurity scattering.

+It is important to note that this work treats the mobility as a low-field quantity and neglects velocity saturation.
+In high-field regions, such as the area near the groove where the field can reach several kV/cm, this approximation leads to an overestimation of the drift velocity.
+However, because the total drift time for RCC-layer events is dominated by the slow transport within the heavily doped RCC layer, omitting the field dependence should introduce only a tiny bias to the overall signal shape.
+A more comprehensive drift model that incorporates both field-dependent mobility and crystal orientation effects is reserved for future work.